 In that time, we’ve invested extensively in renewing and consolidating our buildings across the country, and pioneering new technologies and ways of working.

-Our ambitious top-down target and energy policy form the basis for our approach, which includes:
+Our top-down target and energy policy form the basis for our approach, which includes:

-We achieved our certification to the ISO 50001 standard for energy management in 2012, and renewed it this year.
+We achieved our certification to the ISO 50001 standard for energy management in 2012, and renewed it again in 2017.
 The standard recognises that we have a robust system to manage our energy, and guides us in continually reducing the energy we consume.

 In 2011 more than 5,500 of our people moved into our new office at More London.
 The building was pioneering in its sustainability approach, and designed to have 58% lower carbon emissions than there would be in a typical building meeting prevailing construction regulations.